fluffyrobot19/project-assistant-v2/README.md

 **Personal goals**

 - Learning a new stack (Python / Flask) and server-side rendering
-- Practicing containerization and building CI/CD pipeline
+- Practicing containerization and process automation with scripts
 - Advancing my learning process in AWS resources

 ### Built with